Saskatchewan is working to create a donor registry. If you support donation, please talk to your family and let them know your wishes.

 To indicate your intention to be an organ and tissue donor:

-- get an organ donor sticker and Intention to Donate card from eHealth Saskatchewan,
+- Get an organ and tissue donor sticker and Intention to Donate form by calling eHealth Saskatchewan at 1-800-667-7551;

-- fill out an Intention to Donate card,
+- Fill out an Intention to Donate form;

 Conversation with your loved ones is important, as donation is only possible with the consent of next of kin.